tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 - **Higher order functions:**

-  - Take in a function or pass out a function.
+  - Just a term to describe a function that takes in a function or passes out a function.
-  - Just a term to describe these functions - any function that does it we call a HOF - but there's nothing different about them inherently.
+  - Any function that does it we call a HOF.
+There's nothing inherently different about them.

 - Callbacks and Higher Order Functions simplify our code and keep it DRY.
 - **Declarative readable code**: Map, filter, reduce - the most readable way to write code to work with data.